 Try out these new tactics on your favorite recipes or try some of ours below.

-The combination of fruits, almonds and spice is nice.
+The combination of fruits, almonds, and spice is nice.

 Sweet berries complement the bitter flavor of chocolate.